-Regarding the dating of the Paris Codex, Love (1994: 13 and 2001: 443) proposes an approximate date of 1450 based on stylistic resemblance to the stone monuments at the Late Postclassic site of Mayapan and to the art style of the eastern coast of Yucatan before the Conquest.
+46 An alternate translation may be "Pure Rain."
+Ha'al and ha'ha'(al) are definite terms for 'rain', but in this case the term style of the eastern coast of Yucatan before the Conquest.
 Also, considering the fragility of paper, paint and plaster in a tropical environment, Love suggests that the codices confiscated by the Spaniards were probably produced quite close to the time of initial contact, even though the texts themselves were copied from earlier, more ancient sources (Love 1994:8).